Interoceanic Corridor of the Isthmus of Tehuantepec: Inaugurations

 On 11 September 2024, the 310 km long Coatzacoalcos–Palenque Line (Line FA) was fully tested for the first time, and two days later, the line was officially inaugurated, in Teapa, Tabasco, by President López Obrador, accompanied by president-elect Claudia Sheinbaum, the Governor of Tabasco Carlos Manuel Merino Campos and governor-elect Javier May Rodríguez.
 The train they took arrived at Palenque at approximately 17:00.

+On 21 November 2025, President Claudia Sheinbaum, along with Chiapas governor Eduardo Ramírez Aguilar and authorities of the Secretariat of the Navy, inaugurated the first phase of Line K, which is expected to be fully completed in June 2026.
+She inaugurated four new train stations located on this line: Tonalá, Chiapas; Arriaga, Chiapas; Chahuites, Oaxaca; and Juchitán, Oaxaca.
+Her travel from Tonalá to Ixtepec, Oaxaca, 175 km long (out of the 459 km total for the full line), took four hours to complete.
+She made a stop at Arriaga station, about 40 minutes after her departure from Tonalá, where she was received by a crowd of hundreds who gathered for her visit.
+There she announced that starting on the following day, November 22, people will be able to purchase tickets to travel to Ixtepec, and from there, to the rest of the isthmus.

 The corridor

 According to the Institutional Program of the Interoceanic Corridor of the Isthmus of Tehuantepec, published by the Official Journal of the Federation on 3 July 2023, the area of the Isthmus of Tehuantepec is within 79 municipalities: 46 in Oaxaca and 33 in Veracruz, where a considerable portion of the population is Indigenous (57% self-identified and 30% Indigenous language speakers in the Oaxaca isthmus, and 25% self-identified with 7% Indigenous language speakers in the Veracruz isthmus).
 These municipalities were chosen for "their proximity to the Tehuantepec Isthmus Railway, cultural relevance, historical productive relations, their logistical relevance and productive potential to make the region competitive."
 According to the Program, 60% of the population of the isthmus lives in poverty, and 15.5% live in extreme poverty.
 In addition, in 2018, the six states with the highest poverty rates in Mexico were all in the South, including Veracruz and Oaxaca at spots 4 and 3 respectively, according to the CONEVAL.
 These poverty rates, in fact, worsened between 2008 and 2018, Veracruz's raising from 51.2% to 61.8% and Oaxaca's from 61.8% to 66.35%.
 It is within this area where the infrastructure for Corridor will be built.